 The Sexual Safety policy has been developed because of the findings and recommendations of a serious incident investigation.
-It reflects the recent CQC report, Sexual safety on mental Sexual Safety Policy Version 2 April 2022 Page 10 of 14 health wards 2018 and has Collaborative, clinical leade Group. been developed in ers, experts by exper consultation with the Nience and the Clinical National Sexual Safety Quality and Safety
+It reflects the recent CQC report, Sexual safety on mental Sexual Safety Policy Version 2 April 2022 Page 10 of 14 health wards 2018 and has been developed in consultation with the National Sexual Safety Collaborative, clinical leaders, experts by experience and the Clinical Quality and Safety Group.